-At this point the offline-programming is not described more detailed because it can be taken from the separate program-description "OFFLINE".
+At this point the offline-programming is not described more detailed because it can be taken from the separate program-description "WINLOC".

 The other two programming-possibilities are dealt with more detailed in the following chapters.
-Generally a complete programming of LOCON is possible with the 4 keys, the 7-segment-display and the 6 status LEDs according to the following picture.
+Generally a complete programming of LOCON is possible with the 4 keys, the 7-segment-display and the 6 status LEDs.